oliver-nowak/perseus/README.md

 ### Run

-In the CDA-PEP directory, execute:
+In the Perseus directory, execute:
 ```
 $ make up
 ```